 - How will you deal with other parties: arrangers, producers, translators and additional writers?

 - What will happen if someone leaves the band or if the band breaks up?

-It's important to remember that you cant use samples without a licence.
-You'll need to contact the original copyright owner / publisher of the work, as well as the owner of the sound recording youre using.
-APRA has a research facility that can help you identify these owners and obtain contact details for them if required.
+If your work has involved the use of samples remember you can’t use samples without a licence.
+You’ll need to contact the original copyright owner / publisher of the work and the owner of the sound recording you’re using.

 Dealing with other parties: additional writers, translators, arrangers